 - Meth Addiction

-Adderall abuse can create feelings of euphoria and increased alertness and energy, similar to the effects of other stimulants such as cocaine and methamphetamine.
+Adderall abuse can create feelings of euphoria and increased alertness and energy, similar to the effects of other stimulants like methamphetamine.
+Additional effects of Adderall can be both short and long-term.

 - Loss of Appetite